 Today our team was strengthened by a PhD student from Nanjing University of Aeronautics and Astronautics (NUAA).
 His name is Saad Ahmed Javed, specialized in the evaluation of ‘uncertain systems’, which can be solved by socalled Grey Systems Models.
 According to Saad this approach is also useful to tackle global warming.
 He’s not only a researcher but also the initiator of the Grey Systems Society of Pakistan, GreySys Foundation, in Pakistan.

-He regards our ‘crowd engineering’ project Cool Down The Planet as promissing, and is curious to see how our joint collaboration will evolve.
-Being a student ambassador means that he’s motivated to help us unroll this platform.
+Being a correspondent means that he’s motivated to help us unroll this platform.
 We first asked him to answer some questions.

 Saad, can you introduce yourself?

 I’m Saad Ahmed Javed, a PhD Student at Nanjing University of Aeronautics and Astronautics (NUAA), China.
 My major is Management Science and Engineering and I’m specialized in evaluation of uncertain systems, or the systems with incomplete information.
 We usually call such systems, “grey systems”.
 I’m also the founding President of the Grey Systems Society of Pakistan, GreySys Foundation, Pakistan.

 What motivated you to choose for the study that you’re doing?